jonnyynnoj/fabrica/README.md

 - `assertDatabaseContainsExactlyOneEntity(string $class, array $criteria = [])`
 - `assertDatabaseDoesNotContainEntity(string $class, array $criteria = [])`

-Note: If you are using `DatabaseFixtures` described above then the assertions are already included.
+Note: If you are using `NeedsDatabase` described above then the assertions are already included.

 Example usage:
 ```php